 Indeed, the recent dovish pivot is important.
-The central bank's pause in policy tightening has eased the pressure from rising short-term rates and a stronger dollar on fixed income subject, the recent advisit profile is important, the contract parts of the proster in proster is inflation target, it exhibits confidence that once inflation starts to rise it will be able to pull it back under control.
-These factors point to potential for a moderate steepening of the U.S. vield curve.
+The central bank's pause in policy tightening has eased the pressure from rising short-term rates and a stronger dollar on fixed income assets.
+With the Fed indicating that it may allow for modest overshoots above its inflation target, it exhibits confidence that once inflation starts to rise it will be able to pull it back and control.
+These factors point to potential for a moderate steepening of the U.S. yield curve.
 However, the latter recently flatten and inverted.
-The spread between vields on the g 10-year Treasury yield and 3-month Treasury bill recently inverted for the first time since 2007.
-Historically, yield curve inversion has preceded recessions but in the current environment, comparisons with previous inversions are flawed due to the low level of short-term rates relative to prior cycles and lower term premiums following QE.
+The spread between yields on the factors point to potential for a moderate steepening of the U.S. yield curve.
+However, the latter recently flatten and inverted.
+The spread between yields on the factors point to provide and 3-month Treasury bill recently inverted for the first time since 2007.
+Historically, yield curve inversion has preceded recessions but in the current environment, a comparisons with previous inversions are flowed due to the low level of short-term rates relative to prior cycles and lower term premiums following QF.

-g In the Euro Area, the European Central Bank (ECB) also kept its key interest rates unchanged as it remains highly exposed to the global slowdown in trade caused by weakness in emerging markets and the US-China trade dispute.
+In the Euro Area, the European Central Bank (ECB) also kept its key interest rates unchanged as it remains highly exposed to the global slowdown in trade caused by weakness in emerging markets and the US-China trade dispute.
 On those premise, investors started moving into haven assets.
-The demand for the 10 Year German Bond was so high that yields 🦉 dropped below zero for the first time since 2016.
-Nevertheless, with a more dovish stance towards monetary-policy normalisation, a slowing, but still growing, global economy will be Supportive to the fixed income markets.
+The demand for the 10 Year German Bond was so high that yields dropped below zero for the first time since 2016.
+Nevertheless, with a more dovish stance towards monetary-policy normalisation, a slowing, but still growing, global economy will be